 Q: What about school camps?

-The school conducts camps at Years 7, 9 and 11 for all students, with additional offerings including subject-based camps, a biannual Performing Arts Cultural Tour, and overseas trips to China, America, NASA, and Europe.
+The school conducts camps at Years 7, 9 and 11 for all students, with additional offerings including subject-based camps, a biannual Performing Arts Cultural Tour, and overseas trips to China, Italy and NASA.

 To browse the school's curriculum programs, policies, and priorities, click here.